tvogels/slidekit/README.md

     <img src="./docs/sketch-screenshot.png" width="300px" />

 -   Run `./preprocess_svgs.py demo-data/*.svg -o demo-data/slides.json` to pre-process your SVGs (parse these annotated ids) and turn them into one big JSON file.
 This also does things like stripping out embedded images and puting them in `/media/`
--   Run `parcel index.html` to serve your slides.
+-   Run `parcel index.html` to serve your slides in dev-mode.
 -   If images don't appear, you need to copy `media/` them to the `dist/` directory ...

 ## Step-wise appearance of nodes